learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 p.textContent = "Goodbye!"
 ```

-Obviously, this way of accessing that text isn't efficient and won't work on all
+Obviously, this way of accessing that text isn't very efficient and won't work
-pages but it does a good job of demonstrating the basic tools available to us
+on all pages but it does a good job of demonstrating the basic tools available
-for finding and manipulating HTML elements.
+to us for finding and manipulating HTML elements.

 ## Conclusion

 Understanding the tree structure of the DOM helps us navigate all kinds of
 trees.
 In subtrees and branches we can find the nodes we need by IDs, class
-names or tag names.
-Once we've selected our elements, we can use JavaScript to
+names or tag names, or by using element attributes like `children`.
+Once we've
-manipulate them.
-By using these techniques, we can start to build a more rich
+selected our elements, we can use JavaScript to manipulate them.
+By using these
-user experience.
+techniques, we can start to build a richer user experience.

 ## Resources